10dollars/tendollars.github.io.raw/_posts/2018-01-10-donald-hanson.md

 slug: donald.hanson
 title: Donald Hanson - Permanent Redirect
 summary:
-categories: [art, scarcity, the search]
+categories: [art, scarcity, the search, cool urls changing]
 ---
 About a week ago my girlfriend watched me click on a link over and over again for several minutes.
-I thought I saw her re-evaluating some life decisions when I said "I'm getting closer" despite the fact that nothing on the page seemed to change.
+I thought I saw her re-evaluating some life decisions when I said, "I'm getting closer," despite the fact that nothing on the page seemed to change.
 Once I finally showed her what I'd been working towards it was unmistakable.
-And yet, I was truly pleased.
+But I was truly pleased.
 Seeing the trail of digital breadcrumbs leading me to Donald Hanson's [elusive art page](http://permanent-redirect.xyz) was low key exciting, and I thought the concept was really fun.

 <a href="/images/posts/permanent-redirect/permanent-redirect.png"><img src="/images/posts/permanent-redirect/permanent-redirect.png"></a>